bytemal/bytemal-2020/_pages/program.md

 Share your work during our "sharing sessions." (*It's like a poster session but better!*)

 Registered participants can submit an abstract for an animated or interactive poster, short video or other media.
-If your abstract is accepted, your submission will be hosted on our website and briefly presented during one of the small-group sharing sessions.
+If your abstract is accepted, your submission will be hosted on our website and briefly presented during one of the small-group parallel sharing sessions.
 Submitting a traditional poster format as a pdf is also possible!